Inference for Regression with Variables Generated by AI or Machine Learning: Conclusion

 \section{Conclusion}

-The leading strategy for analyzing unstructured data uses two steps.
-First, quantitative representations of unstructured data are extracted in an information retrieval step.
-Second, the derived quantitative representations are plugged into downstream econometric models, with the representations treated as regular numerical data for the purposes of estimation and inference.
-This paper highlights, both theoretically and empirically, a previously unrecognized problem with this popular two-step strategy: measurement error introduced in the first step leads to biased estimates and invalid inference for downstream regression coefficients.
-The degree of bias, and therefore the degree to which it distorts inference, depends on the relative importance of measurement error and sampling error, but it can be material in applications.
-To guard against it, we propose a robust inference method based on maximum likelihood estimation of the information retrieval and regression models jointly.
-We implement this one-step strategy using Hamiltonian Monte Carlo deployed on modern hardware.
-This strategy outperforms the two-step strategy in simulations and generates quantitatively important differences in a leading application.
+The leading approach for analyzing unstructured or high-dimensional data follows a two-step strategy.
+First, latent variables of economic interest are estimated using an AI-powered information retrieval algorithm or other ML method.
+Second, the AI- or ML-generated variables are plugged-in to downstream econometric models, and are treated as regular numeric ``data'' for the purposes of estimation and inference.

+This paper highlights, both theoretically and empirically, how measurement error introduced in the first step leads to biased estimates and invalid inference for the downstream regression coefficients.
+The degree of bias, and therefore the degree to which it distorts inference, depends on the relative importance of measurement error and sampling error, but it can be substantial in practice.